There is a three-part application process to become a Guest Program apprentice at Green Gulch Farm Zen Center.

 Your application will be reviewed for suitability for the program, and someone will be in touch with you.
 If further information or clarification is needed, you may receive a call or email.
 If your application is accepted, you will be invited to move on to the second phase of the application process.Part 2.

 Come to Green Gulch as a guest student.
-In order to be introduced to the meditation and work schedule, and community life at Green Gulch Farm, all applicants who are invited to continue the application process for the Guest Program Apprenticeship Program must complete a two-week guest student stay, preferably during the first two weeks of September or at the beginning of October.
+In order to be introduced to the meditation and work schedule, and community life at Green Gulch Farm, all applicants who are invited to continue the application process for the Guest Program Apprenticeship Program must complete a two-week guest student stay.

-Once invited, you may contact the guest student manager at ggfstudent(at)sfzc.org
+Once invited, you may contact the guest student manager at email@example.com

 to arrange your stay.
 The cost of the guest student stay is $25/day.
 Scholarships are not available for the guest student stay.
 Please see Guest Student Stays (Full Schedule)